harshsrivastav8055/task_management_app/readme.md

 PUT /api/tasks/{task_id} - Update a task
 DELETE /api/tasks/{task_id} - Delete a task

-Deployment
-Backend
-The backend can be deployed to any platform that supports Docker containers or Python applications, such as:

-AWS (EC2, ECS, or Lambda)
-Google Cloud Run
-Heroku
-Railway

-Frontend
-The frontend can be deployed to:

-Vercel
-Netlify
-GitHub Pages
-AWS Amplify

-Contributing

 Fork the repository
 Create a feature branch (git checkout -b feature/amazing-feature)